component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ## 5.3 Adding spacing to any primitive

 We already used similar technique in the [Typography](http://localhost:6061/#/Typography) exercises.
 Adding `Box` and `Flex` to the mix we now can create really complex layouts only using our primitives without writing HTML or CSS.
-And since the values for the spcing are coming from our [spacing scale](http://localhost:6060/#/Foundation?id=spacing) we can be sure our layouts are consistent across the whole application!
+And since the values for the spacing are coming from our [spacing scale](http://localhost:6060/#/Foundation?id=spacing) we can be sure our layouts are consistent across the whole application!

 ### Result